 Setting attributes is a bit more complex.
 Before attaching an attribute to a graph component, the code must first set up the default case.
-This is accomplished by a call to agraphattr, agnodeattr or agedgeattr for graph, node or edge attributes, respectively.
-The types of the 3 functions are identical.
-They all take a graph and two strings as arguments, and return a representation of the attribute.
-The first string gives the name of the attribute; the second supplies the default value, which must not be NULL.
+This is accomplished by a call to agattr.
+It takes a graph, an object type (AGRAPH, AGNODE, AGEDGE), and two strings as arguments, and return a representation of the attribute.
+The first string gives the name of the attribute; the second supplies the default value.
 The graph must be the root graph.